laboon/ebook/text/30_defects.md

 Upon discovering a defect, the tester (or whoever else finds the defect) should __report__ it.
 Reporting may have different meanings depending on the organization and the severity of the defect.
 At its root, it means that the specifics of the defect should be marked down in a location where it can be reviewed in the future, by stakeholders of the project - other testers, developers, management, etc.  In most cases, teams will have some sort of defect-tracking software, but defect reporting could be as simple as marking down the error with old-fashioned pen and paper.

 When testing software, it is important to keep track of as much information as is practical, for a variety of reasons.
-The first is that the more information available, the more likely the defect will be reproducible.
+The first is that the more information available, the more likely it will be that the defect is reproducible.
 If you have a system failing only when certain environment variables are set, but don't specify that in the defect report, then the developer assigned to fix the defect may just file it as "works for me", since the system did work as designed no matter what the developer did.
 Without knowing about those environment variables, there's no way for the reproduction to take place.

 On the other hand, it's possible to take this too far.
 There is usually no need to mark down every process running on the system whenever a typo is discovered.
 Exactly how much to write down for a defect will vary based on the defect and domain in which you are working.
 However, there are certain pieces of data which are useful in many cases.
 The following section will outline a defect template so that these items are not forgotten.
 By reminding the filer of the defect to include certain information, the filer is much more likely to not miss any important steps or information, thus minimizing superfluous communication about the defect in the process of fixing it.
 Checklists and templates like this are extremely powerful tools for situations where the costs of failing to do something are high; see _The Checklist Manifesto_ by Atul Gawande for a detailed explanation.